grow-assistant/sales-assistant/docs/templates/country_club/golf_ops_initial_outreach_3.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf offers a fully integrated platform for clubs—managing on-course F&B requests, pickleball-court deliveries, and poolside orders from one streamlined system.
-Our goal is to preserve a world-class member experience while ensuring operations run smoothly behind the scenes.
+[SEASON_VARIATION], Swoop Golf has elevated its offering into a full-service full-club concierge platform—managing poolside F&B, pickleball-court deliveries, on-course orders, and sophisticated to-go services.
+Our mission is to uphold the elevated standards your members expect while boosting efficiency.

-We’re extending a no-cost opportunity to 2–3 clubs in 2025, enabling us to tailor our platform to your specific standards.
-For instance, at Pinetree Country Club, we reduced average order times by 40%, leading to a more enjoyable, uninterrupted day for members.
+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

-Would a quick call on how this might fit [ClubName]’s vision make sense?
-I’d be happy to share how Swoop can enhance your already distinguished atmosphere.
+Interested in a quick chat on how this might work for [ClubName]?
+We’d love to share how Swoop can elevate your members’ experience, guaranteeing a faster pace of play and top-tier service.